Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Methods

-We validated the AI coding through inter-rater reliability analysis on a stratified sample of 100 responses coded independently by three human coders (the authors of the paper, two faculty members and one graduate student) and the AI system.

-Initial reliability at the main category level yielded Cohen's $\kappa$ values of 0.66 (Coder~1 vs.\ Coder~2, 78\% agreement), 0.61 (Coder~1 vs.\ AI, 75\% agreement), and 0.73 (Coder~2 vs.\ AI, 83\% agreement).
-At the sub-category level, reliability was slightly lower: $\kappa = 0.60$ (Coder~1 vs.\ Coder~2, 64\% agreement), 0.60 (Coder~1 vs.\ AI, 64\% agreement), and 0.72 (Coder~2 vs.\ AI, 75\% agreement).
-To establish a definitive human baseline, discrepancies between the two human coders were resolved by a third independent coder.
-Comparing this reconciled human consensus against the AI output demonstrated strong alignment, yielding $\kappa = 0.73$ (83\% agreement) at the main category level and $\kappa = 0.69$ (72\% agreement) at the sub-category level.
+We validated the AI coding through inter-rater reliability analysis on the same 100 responses, coded independently by three human coders and the AI system.
+First, we compared AI with results from Coder 1 and Coder 2.
+At the main category level, the reliability yielded Cohen's $\kappa$ values of 0.61 (Coder~1 vs.\ AI, 75\% agreement), and 0.73 (Coder~2 vs.\ AI, 83\% agreement).
+At the sub-category level, results were 0.60 (Coder~1 vs.\ AI, 64\% agreement) and 0.72 (Coder~2 vs.\ AI, 75\% agreement).
+Second, comparing this reconciled human consensus against the AI output demonstrated strong alignment, yielding $\kappa = 0.73$ (83\% agreement) at the main category level and $\kappa = 0.69$ (72\% agreement) at the sub-category level.
 Based on standard interpretive criteria~\cite{landis1977measurement}, these values reflect substantial agreement, demonstrating that the AI system's categorization reliably mirrors human judgment.